Home / Physical Therapy / Salary

 Is there a demand for this career?

-There is definitely a demand for careers in physical therapy, and this demand will only continue to grow.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment growth for physical therapists is much faster than the average across all occupations.
 A large contributor to this demand is the aging baby boomer population.
 As this particular generation ages, there will be an increased demand for skilled physical therapists who can help these specific patients adjust to their aging bodies.

 In addition to this, medical advancements are allowing greater percentages of trauma victims and newborns with serious birth defects to survive, which creates a demand for rehabilitative care through physical therapy.